axelerant/testimonials-widget/readme.txt

 * Read more links for testimonials exceeding the character limit
 * Right Now Dashboard widget displays "Pending Testimonials" counts
 * Select only testimonials with excerpts, images or of arbitrary maximum and minimum length
-* Select post, page and other custom post types for content rotations
+* Select post, page and other custom post types for content rotations slider
 * Settings and URL based cache clearing
 * Shortcodes and theme functions for testimonials count and testimonial link list
 * Shortcodes, theme functions, and widget user testimonial submission form